Rapid stabilizability of infinite-dimensional control systems with time delays: Abstract

 \section{Abstract}

-In this paper, the rapid stabilizability of linear infinite-dimensional control system with constant-valued delay is studied.
-Under assumptions that the state operator generates an immediately compact semigroup and the coefficient of the delay term is constant, we mainly prove the following two results: (i) the delay does not affect rapid stabilizability of the control system; (ii) from the perspective of observation-feedback, it is not necessary to use historical information to stabilize the control system when the system is rapidly stabilizable.
-Some applications are given.
+In this paper, we investigate the rapid stabilizability of linear infinite-dimensional control systems with a constant time delay.
+Under the assumptions that the state operator generates an immediately compact semigroup and that the delay coefficient is constant, we establish two main results: (i) The presence of a time-delay term does not affect the rapid stabilizability of the control system; that is, this property depends only on the state and control operators; (ii) Static feedback is sufficient to achieve rapid stabilization of the system.
+Applications are also presented.